Server Properties (Advanced Page) - Reporting Services

 This is a read-only property that indicates the server mode.
 If this value is False, the report server runs in native mode.

-The name of the report server site displayed in the page title of Report Manager.
+The name of the report server site displayed in the page title of the web portal.
 The default value is SQL Server Reporting Services.
 This property can be an empty string.
 The maximum length is 8,000 characters.

 Specifies the maximum number of days that a stored parameter can be stored.
 Valid values are -1, +1 through 2,147,483,647.
 The default value is 180 days.